noobkk123/DeltaSoul/README.md

 # DeltaSoul
-the source code of my game, DeltaSoul.
+the source code of my fan game of deltarune, DeltaSoul.

 ## ⚖️ License and Copyright